Chile–United States relations: After democratization in Chile

 With the end of Pinochet's rule (referendum in 1988, resignation in 1990), relations improved again.
 The US quickly recognized Chile's democratic government under President Patricio Aylwin and from now on liked to refer to Chile as a reliable partner.
 Economic integration increased: in 2003, both countries signed a bilateral free trade agreement.
 This came into force in 2004 and within a few years abolished most tariffs on industrial products and (gradually) on agricultural goods, enabling Chile to become one of the US's most important trading partners in Latin America.

 In February 2014, the U.S. government officially announced that it had added Chile to the Visa Waiver Program, enabling all Chilean citizens to travel the United States without payment of a fee beginning in May and making Chile the only nation in Latin America to possess such a privilege, one usually afforded to only the closest allies and partners of the U.S., such as countries of Europe, Australia, New Zealand, Japan, South Korea and Taiwan.

+In April 2026, Chile and the United States signed a security agreement under which the U.S. will invest US$1 million to strengthen Chile's capacity to combat organized crime.
+They also signed a mining memorandum of understanding establishing a framework for cooperation to boost investment in critical minerals, facilitate the exchange of knowledge and technology, and promote mineral exploration and processing to increase their market value.